minimo6caracteres/tyron/README.md

  <p><b>empower your world</b></p>
 </div>

-### What tyron could be:
+## What tyron could be:
 - An open-source e-commerce app for peer-to-peer transactions where each user owns their data!
+So you could buy and sell products and services, and sell your data if you want to.

 > Are you worried about how companies use your data?
 > **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our private information.